A World Apart (TV series)

-A World Apart is an American daytime drama that ran from March 30, 1970, to June 25, 1971, on the ABC television network.
+A World Apart is an American daytime drama that ran from March 30, 1970, to June 25, 1971, on ABC.

 Overview

 The initial stories were written by Katherine Phillips (adopted daughter of Irna Phillips, who created Guiding Light, As the World Turns and Another World).
 The story concerned a soap opera writer who adopted two children, a fictionalized version of Irna Phillips' life.

 Soap opera writer Betty Kahlman (Elizabeth Lawrence, Augusta Dabney) raised her adopted children without a husband.
 Her sounding board and friend was fellow soap opera writer Meg Johns, played by actress Anna Minot.
 Betty married Russell Barry (William Prince) and the early focus was on generational conflicts between a newly married middle-aged couple and their confused children.
 People tried to understand each other, but were ultimately "a world apart", echoing the title.
 Eventually, the show-within-a-show element was scaled back, and writer Katherine Phillips was replaced by Richard Holland and Suzanne Holland.
 At that point, Betty and Russell settled into a tranquil marriage.

 Other storylines centered on the Sims family, who were mired in less turmoil than the Kahlmans, but still had their problems, as Dr. Ed Sims (James Noble) and his extremely conservative wife Adrian (Kathleen Maguire) struggled with their rebellious daughter Becky (Erin Connor).